 In 2014, Councilmember Natalyn Archibong commissioned a study of the corridor.
 You can learn more about the Imagine Memorial project on the Central Atlanta Progress website.
 Several important projects are tied to Imagine Memorial’s success, like the Atlanta Regional Commission’s Livable Centers Initiative, the City of Atlanta’s neighborhood greenways and Trolley Line Trail projects, and the Atlanta BeltLine.

 On March 21, 2017, a woman was killed trying to cross Memorial Drive.

-Neighbors throughout the corridor are now coming together to make Memorial Drive safe for communities.
+Neighbors throughout the corridor came together to make Memorial Drive safe for communities.

 Councilmember Archibong asked the Georgia Department of Transportation to identify traffic calming measures that would make Memorial Drive a safer corridor for people biking and walking.